jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 ## Output

 The solver prints the resulting itinerary as JSON.
 If `--out` is specified, the JSON is also written to the provided path.
 Supplying `--kml` emits a KML representation to the given file or to stdout when no file is provided.
+Using `--csv` saves a CSV of all store stops.

 ## Examples

-Solve a day and save the itinerary:
+Solve a day and save the itinerary and store stops:

 ```
-rustbelt solve-day --trip trips/example.json --day 2025-10-01 --out plans/day1.json
+rustbelt solve-day --trip trips/example.json --day 2025-10-01 --out plans/day1.json --csv plans/day1.csv
 ```

 Reoptimize from 1:30 PM at a specific location: